Does Arthritis Qualify For Disability?

 The Blue Book, which can be viewed online, contains a list of disabilities (and their severities) that qualify for Social Security.

 For example: if you are looking to see if your inflammatory arthritis qualifies for benefits, you would see section 14.00 - “Immune System Disorders”.
-Under this section is outlined four different qualifications for inflammatory arthritis to receive benefits.
+Under this section are outlined four different qualifications for inflammatory arthritis to receive benefits.
 Either:

 • There is persistent inflammation or deformity of your major joints,